olivermolenschot/InsightFlow/README.md

 Key Features

-    Flexible Schema: As long as your CSV or DataFrame has Open, High, Low, Close, and Volume (plus an optional Label column), InsightFlow can ingest it.
+    Flexible Schema: As long as your CSV or DataFrame has Open, High, Low, Close, and Volume, InsightFlow can ingest it.
     Parametrized Commands: Choose the model type (random forest, logistic regression, or PyTorch-based) and pass hyperparameters via CLI arguments or config.
     Full Transparency: All stages—data, code, and results—are in your control, making it a great learning resource for building production-grade ML.
     Extendable: Adjust or inherit from PyTorch classes if you want custom neural network architectures or specialized training logic.